TEMPLE BETH-EL INVITES YOU TO LEARN MORE ABOUT:

-No. Tuition remains at $325 per student for the year and is due by the start of the school year.
+No. Tuition for the 2018-19 school year is $450 per student for the year and is due by the start of the school year.

 What if I have more questions?

-You may always contact our president, Kay Magilavy, at email@example.com or leave a phone message for her at the office.
-She will be happy to speak with you.
-If you prefer, you may contact Rabbi Hachen.
+You may always contact our president, Tom Rosensweet, at firstname.lastname@example.org or leave a phone message for him at the office.
+He will be happy to speak with you.
+If you prefer, you may contact Rabbi Beal.

-What our members are saying about our new TERUMAH program:
+What our members are saying about our TERUMAH program:

 “Terumah made it so easy for me to join as a single person just out of college.”